Company Registration FAQs

 At the completion of the questionnaire you will be required to download declaration forms for each company officer and share holder.
 These forms will need to be printed and signed by the relevant people.
 They do not however, need to be posted, they are to be kept safe with the other company documentation.

 Yes!
-You can now specify that the company is to be a superannuation trustee.
+You can specify that the new company has the sole purpose of being a superannuation trustee.
+This entitles your company to much lower ASIC annual fees.
 We also provide the tailored constitution, requisite minutes and superannuation declaration.

 Read more about special purpose companies at our special purpose company page.

-Q. Do you provide an ABN for the new company?
+Do you provide an ABN with the new company?

 You will need to register a company here to get your ACN (Australian Company Number) first before you can apply.